Meta facebook tracking pixel

 Side Effects of Targeted Therapy

-Targeted therapy drugs don’t have the same effect on the body as do chemotherapy drugs, but they can still cause side effects.
-Some of the potential side effects of the targeted therapies used to treat gastric cancer include weakening of the heart muscles, high blood pressure, protein in the urine and problems with wound healing.
+Targeted therapy doesn’t have the same effect on the body as do chemotherapy drugs, but it can still cause side effects.
+Side effects of targeted therapies can include diarrhea, liver problems (such as hepatitis and elevated liver enzymes), heart damage, high blood pressure and problems with blood clotting and wound healing.

 Side Effects of Immunotherapy

-Immunotherapy travels through the bloodstream, helping to prompt what is called an “immune response.”
-Because immunotherapy can attack healthy cells as well as cancer cells, certain side effects may be experienced, including difficulty breathing, rash/itching and diarrhea.
+Immunotherapy travels through the bloodstream, helping to prompt an immune response.
+Because it can trigger an attack on healthy cells as well as cancer cells, certain side effects may be experienced, such as diarrhea, cough/shortness of breath, rash and itching, lowered levels of thyroid hormone and fatigue.

 Some side effects may occur across treatment approaches.
 This section provides tips and guidance on how to manage these side effects should they occur.